RickIsGone/tungsten/README.md

 # Trying the language

-if you want to try *Tungsten* before installing the compiler feel free to do so on the [online tungsten compiler](https://rickisgone.github.io/tungsten-sandbox/)
+if you want to try *Tungsten* before installing the compiler, feel free to do so on the [online tungsten compiler](https://rickisgone.github.io/tungsten-sandbox/)

 # Building

 ## Prerequisites

-- LLVM
+Global

 - cmake 3.28 or newer
 - git

+Compiler

+- LLVM

+Package Manager

+- Libcurl
+- libarchive

 > [!IMPORTANT]
 > this project uses C++ modules, which are currently not supported by all compilers and CMake generators, so make sure